Reduced tax obligations by classifying drivers as contractors, not employees

 Ang Jiang Liu Et Al v.
 Uber Technologies, Inc. Et Al. Superior Court of California, County of San Francisco, Case No. CGC 14 536979.
 Docket.

-Google alleges Uber stole its autonomous car technologies
+Google alleged Uber stole its autonomous car technologies

 In a February 2017 lawsuit, Google alleged that Uber stole proprietary Google technology for autonomous cars.
 Google reported that Anthony Levandowski, an original member of Google’s self-driving car project, downloaded over 14,000 confidential files (9.7GB) pertaining to Google’s designs and testing, and used this information in Otto, a self-driving company that Uber later acquired.
 Complaint.